3for/pylaurent/README.md

 This is a helper library that lets Python call NTL through CFFI.
 It is used in [BCCGP-sqrt](https://github.com/hyraxZK/bccgp) for polynomial multiplication.

+# Building #

+On Debian-ish systems, you'll probably need the following:

+    apt-get install build-essential g++ automake pkg-config \
+                    libtool libtool-bin libgmp-dev

-This library requires [NTL 10.x](http://www.shoup.net/ntl/).
+This library also requires [NTL 10.x](http://www.shoup.net/ntl/).
 This might be as simple as

 	apt-get install libntl-dev

 But several distributions (including Debian 9.x) do not package recent enough versions.
 Lucky you!
 You get to build a newer version.

-## Building NTL ##
+## NTL ##

 You only need to do this if your distribution doesn't provide NTL 10.x.
 If you've already got it, you can skip to the next section.

-First, make a directory, link it to your homedir (you'll need this later), and unpack the source.
+We'll install this library in `$HOME/toolchains`, so first we need to make that directory, get the source, and unpack it:

     mkdir -p $HOME/toolchains/src
     cd $HOME/toolchains/src